JahnTech/webmethods-is-jt_excel/README.md

 in `.xls` and `.xlsx` format (no CSV etc.) and the normal data structures of Integration Server (`IData`) are in the game.

 So if you want to convert an Excel spreadsheet to JSON or XML, you will need to write a Flow service that parses the data from the spreadsheet, taking into account in which column and row values are located.

-Typically you will have a document list after that with one document per line and the columns mapped to the fields within that document.
+Once that is done, you will typically have a document list with one document per spreadsheet row.
+The spreadsheet columns will be mapped to the fields within that document.
-From there you then work just as if the data had come from a database operation, an EDI document, or any other data source.
+From there you then work just as if the data had come from a database operation, an EDI document, or any other data source or service.

 As to what formats and content details are supported on the Excel side, this is determined entirely by what Apache POI covers.